 The radical Austrian artist Renate BERTLMANN has been active since the 1970s.
 For the past fifty years, she has focused on issues of love, sexuality, gender and eroticism, often using her own body as a medium.
 Bertlmann's diverse practice spans painting, drawing, collage, photography, sculpture and performance.
 Her work actively confronts the social stereotypes assigned to masculine and feminine behaviours and relationships.

-Bertlmann was selected to represent Austria at the Biennale Arte 2019 – 58th International Art Exhibition in Venice from 11 May until 24 November 2019.
-Her exhibition ‘Hier ruht meine Zärtlichkeit [Here lies by Tenderness]’ also inaugurated the new State Gallery of Lower Austria in Krems on in May 2019.
+Bertlmann was selected to represent Austria at the Biennale Arte 2019 –58th International Art Exhibition in Venice in 2019.
+Her exhibition ‘Hier ruht meine Zärtlichkeit [Here lies my Tenderness]’ also inaugurated the new State Gallery of Lower Austria in Krems in 2019.

 Visit the artist's website at http://www.bertlmann.com.